-Nutro Natural Choice Trays dog food receives the Advisor’s second-highest rating of 4.5 stars.
+Nutro Cuts in Gravy Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

 Estimated Dry Matter Nutrient Content

 Ingredients: Chicken, chicken broth, pork broth, chicken liver, sweet potatoes, peas, animal plasma, tapioca starch, pea fiber, potassium chloride, calcium carbonate, salt, dried tomatoes, choline chloride, xanthan gum, sodium acid pyrophosphate, tetrasodium pyrophosphate, magnesium proteinate, sodium hexametaphosphate, manganese sulfate, zinc sulfate, vitamin E supplement, d-calcium pantothenate, biotin, copper sulfate, thiamine mononitrate, riboflavin supplement, potassium iodide, vitamin A supplement, pyridoxine hydrochloride, vitamin B12 supplement, vitamin D3 supplement